risk-first/website/Debugging-Bets.md

 ![Test 3:  Post With Other App](images/generated/practices/debugging/test3.png)

 This ruled out `H3`.
 But there was still a chance I was creating the token wrongly (`H5`).

+## Fourth Test

 If I could use this token for an an On-Behalf-Of operation on the Symphony Server (rather than the Encryption Agent), it would prove the token was good, and rule out `H5`.

 This was another simple thing to test, since all I had to do was call a “Room Lookup” function on the Symphony Server, something that didn’t need encryption, and therefore use the Encryption Agent.
+Now, although Tables App couldn't do this (fact 4), my other app could, so I could continue with the new identity and try that.

 ![Test 4:  On-Behalf-Of Against Server](images/generated/practices/debugging/test4.png)

 ## Outcome

-Sadly, this meant that I’d actually had to test and rule out _all of the hypotheses_ in order to arrive at the correct one.
+Sadly, this meant that I’d actually had to test and rule out _all of the other hypotheses_ in order to arrive at the correct one (`H4`).
 I guess it happens.
 And the problem at this point is that I can’t fix it on my own: although I found (and fixed) a bug in my own code, this one is going to require some support calls.
 So, this is a bad outcome, but I did manage to figure this all out within an hour.

 ## Some Notes